-20 unexcused absences in one school year= reported to the county attorney per State of Nebraska guidelines Arrangements will be made with the parent and the student by the teacher to make up work that was missed during absence.
+20 unexcused absences in one school year= reported to the county attorney per State of Nebraska guidelines

+Arrangements will be made with the parent and the student by the teacher to make up work that was missed during absence.
 Any student who is habitually, not continuously, absent for 15 school days will be placed on failure status until all schoolwork is made up to the satisfaction of the administration and teacher(s).
 The work must be completed within one week of the end of the semester.
 Any child who is absent for more than 15 days continuously because of family crisis or illness must make special arrangements with the administrator and teacher(s) for satisfactory completion of missed work.

 Absenteeism resulting from parents taking children on vacation is not encouraged.
 The student is responsible for the completion of all work assigned during his/her absence.
-Upon returning, arrangements must be made with the teacher(s) to make up missing work or tests.
+Upon returning, arrangements must be made with the teacher(s) to make up for missing work or tests.
+Students will have 2 days for each day missed to make up missed work.
+Failure to complete missed work will result in a 0.